KayTV/project-3-proposal/README.md

   <p>Kaylyn, Jon, and James</p>

 <h3>Description</h3>
   <p>We are making a game in which you have 4 characters that battle against each other in 3 different types of maps which are the users choice on what they want to play.
+Each character will have a certain number of HP points and it will decrease throughout the course of the game.
 We want to ideally have your phone as a controller otherwise we will have keyboard controllers.</p>
+  <p>**want to potentially have each charater to have different types of ablities</p>

 <h3>Technologies</h3>
   <ul>